mtang724/Self-Balancing-Federated-Learning/README.md

 Xinrui Li: Read Literatures and looking for baseline code, implemented part of the algorithm (federated Learning training: algorithm 1 and algorithm 2) , wrote part of the research report, weekly meeting with all group members

+Xinhe Yang: Learn about federated learning programming in tensorflow doc.
+Looking for baseline code.
+Wrote code about data separation and processing, weekly meeting with all group members

 ## Goal: Try to solve data imbalance problem in Federated Learning